Eat Your Greens

 - High in vitamins that promote healthy bone, skin and hair

-- Lowers blood glucose levels and increases insulin sensitivity in people with diabetes
+- Can help lower blood sugar levels and increase insulin sensitivity in people with diabetes

 Good to know: Spinach is high in vitamin K. People on blood thinners need to be cautious with their vitamin K intake.
 It’s also high in potassium.
 People with kidney disease or damage may need to limit spinach intake.